 Just because your social media bio is short doesn’t mean that it has to be written quickly.
 Take your time.
 Think about what you want to say and how you might be able to get your point across in an original way.
 Again, the point is to try to stand out from other lawyers.

-Furthermore, if you look through a few bios of people in any given profession, you’re sure to see the same overused buzzwords repeated over and over again.
-Creative, innovative, dedicated and devoted are just a few of the words that come up when two out of three people talk about themselves.
+Furthermore, if you look through a few bios of people in any given profession, you’re sure to see the same overused buzzwords repeated again and again.
+Creative, innovative, dedicated, and devoted are just a few of the words that come up when two out of three people talk about themselves.
 When someone is browsing profiles looking for help, they see these words so many times that they lose their meaning.

 Remember, social media is, after all, about being social.
 You want to project an image of friendliness and approachability.
 Don’t be afraid to use the words “I” and “me.”
 Your bio is personal.
 It shouldn’t read like it was written by someone else.